-- The end, when John finally meets up with Al Powell, who stood by his side when the FBI and everyone didn't and defended him, despite never meeting face to face before.
+- The end, when John finally meets up with Al Powell, who stood by his side when the FBI and everyone else didn't, and defended him despite never meeting face to face before.
 They didn't even say their names or had any introductions.
 They simply looked at each other in the eye and knew automatically who the other was.

 - The Big Damn Kiss after John saves Holly.

 - Even though he's utterly psychotic, and gets steadily more obsessed with killing McClane throughout the movie, the reason Karl wins a close second in The Determinator contest is because he wants to avenge his brother's murder.

 - At the end of DieHarder, Captain Lorenzo tears up the parking ticket his brother Vito wrote for John.
 After being a Jerkass to McClane during the whole movie, it was a nice gesture.